allowedcloud/allowed.cloud/src/tips/cloudfront-custom-domain.md

 ---
-title: Adding a Custom Domain to a CloudFront Distribution
+title: Add an Alternate Domain Name to a CloudFront Distribution
 date: 2022-06-26
 tags:
     - beginner